fareedst/markdown_exec/docs/tab-completion.md

 # Tab Completion

+This document describes how to install and use tab completion for MarkdownExec.

 ## Install tab completion

 Append a command to load the completion script to your shell configuration file. `mde` must be executable for the command to be composed correctly.